Tyrone Wheatley: Jon Gruden era (1999–2001)

 Jon Gruden's west coast offense brought out the best in veterans like Wheatley.

 How well Wheatley complemented Napoleon Kaufman in Oakland was quickly evident to the New York media, and his newfound success was noticed when the Giants had an impotent running game in his absence.
 In his early years with the Raiders, Wheatley quickly made good on the promise of his potential with a combination of the power to run inside and the speed to run outside.
 Wheatley was quite popular in Oakland.
 The players liked him and his coach, Jon Gruden, even joked with him during his interviews.

-On the field, Wheatley became an important part of a surprisingly efficient West Coast offense run by Jon Gruden.
+On the field, Wheatley became an important part of an efficient West Coast offense run by Jon Gruden.
 In 1999, Wheatley was the Raiders' leading rusher and their only running back to have more than one touchdown reception.
 For the first time, Wheatley had multiple 100-yard games in the same season: 100 yards on 20 rushes on October 3 against the Seattle Seahawks and 111 yards on 19 rushes on December 19 against the Tampa Bay Buccaneers.
-The players gelled as a unit and not only did Wheatley have his best seasons in Oakland, but also long time NFL veterans on the Raiders amassed their best season upon his arrival.
-For example, Rich Gannon, an NFL veteran quarterback since 1987, made his first four Pro Bowl appearances with Wheatley as a weapon.
-The team only compiled an 8–8 record, however.
+The players gelled as a unit.
+Wheatley had his best seasons in Oakland, and some long time NFL veterans on the Raiders amassed their best season while he was on the team.
+For example, Rich Gannon, an NFL veteran quarterback since 1987, made his first four Pro Bowl appearances with Wheatley in the backfield The team only compiled an 8–8 record, however.